glihm/starknet-messaging-dev/README_saya.md

 - [katana](https://github.com/dojoengine/katana) you must currently use this [very specific version 1.7.0-snos.2](https://github.com/dojoengine/katana/pkgs/container/katana/579546066?tag=v1.7.0-snos.2) via docker for the L3 sequencer.
 For the L2 sequencer, you can use the latest stable version of Katana.
 - [saya](https://github.com/dojoengine/saya) TODO -> make a release + ASDF @glihm.

+**CURRENTLY WIP ON SNOS ISSUE**

+Issue on SNOS about gas when we have at least 1 message for L2 in a L3 block.
+To reproduce:

+Debug setup:
+Katana L2 started with latest stable `1.7.0`.
+Katana L3 started on the branch `feat/update-gen-and-statefull-compr` on commit `95323f35b43e392e1e3988a9136737edfdd36ddd`.
+Saya on branch `feat/update-to-new-snos` on commit `8dc989fc01b479051c4c553f5ed366a4b85e846c`.
+For sozo to execute the command, use sozo `1.8.3` to have access to declare/deploy/invoke commands.

+And then follow the tutorial until the moment when sending a message L3 -> L2.

+**--**

 To follow the tutorial, it is recommended to open 4 terminals:
 1. One to spinup Katana L2 sequencer.
 2. One to spinup Katana L3 sequencer.